Week 3 in November - FREE Lesson Plans

 You can give 1:1 attention, move quickly or slowly and really “move” kids in small groups.

-I would teach in small groups all day if I could.
 It is so easy to keep them engaged and make connections with each child.

-We warm up by reviewing sight word flash cards and then read two sight word fluency pages that we are working on.
+Warm up by reviewing sight word flash cards and then read two sight word fluency pages that we are working on.

-If you have five kids in each small group, just make five fluency passage folders.
 I just slip each passage into a page protector and this makes it so quick and easy to read each day.

 I use these three pronged folders and page protectors.

-We follow the same routine each week with guided reading using the same three materials: fluency and comprehension passage, mini reader and sentence builder.
+We follow the same routine each week with guided reading using the same three materials:

-The theme changes each week and the difficulty increases each week, but the routine stays the same.
 I love that my kids are in a routine and it saves me so much energy not having to explain what to do.
-All of our instructional time is spent on learning.

 I outline my guided reading routine HERE on our rock star reader homepage.